Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: System Design

 \subsection{Hardware System Design}

-The hardware architecture of the Tilt-Ropter integrates power distribution and signal flow across all onboard components.
-The battery provides the main power supply, delivering energy directly to the Electronic Speed Controller (ESC) and a dedicated Battery Elimination Circuit (BEC).
-Most electronic devices, including the ESC and flight controller, operate directly from battery voltage, while the servo motors are supplied by a regulated 6\,V output from the BEC to ensure stable and reliable performance.

-The flight controller (Holybro Kakute H7 V1.3) serves as the low-level unit, acquiring sensor data in real time and performing control allocation to convert high-level force and torque commands into motor and servo commands.
-Higher-level computation—including model-based control, state estimation, perception, and motion planning—is carried out on an NVIDIA Jetson Orin NX running Ubuntu 20.04 with ROS.
+Tilt-Ropter employs a two-layer hardware architecture consisting of a low-level flight controller and a high-level onboard computer.
+The flight controller (Holybro Kakute H7 V1.3) acquires sensor data in real time and performs control allocation to convert high-level force and torque commands into motor and servo inputs.
+High-level tasks, including model-based control, state estimation, perception, and motion planning, are carried out on an NVIDIA Jetson Orin NX running Ubuntu 20.04 with ROS.

 Table \ref{table:model_weight} details the models and weights of the key hardware components employed in the Tilt-Ropter.
-The fully assembled Tilt-Ropter, equipped with a ACE 5300 mAh 45C battery, weighs only about 1.5 kg, which is comparable to a conventional quadrotor.
+The fully assembled Tilt-Ropter, equipped with an ACE 5300 mAh 45C battery, weighs only about 1.5 kg, which is comparable to a conventional quadrotor.